JanaksinhVen/Multinomial_Logistic_Regression-and-MultiLayer_Perceptron_Classification_and_Regression/README.md

 inconsistent data values if necessary.
 ## 3.2 MLP Regression Implementation from Scratch
-In this part, you are required to implement MLP regression from scratch using numpy, pandas and experiment with various activation functions and optimization techniques, and evaluate the model’s performance.
+In this part, you are required to implement MLP regression from scratch using numpy, pandas and experiment with various activation functions and optimization techniques, and evaluate the model’s performance.
 5
-1. Create a class where you can modify and access the learning rate, activation function, optimisers, number of hidden layers and neurons.
+1. Create a class where you can modify and access the learning rate, activation function, optimisers, number of hidden layers and neurons.
-2. Implement methods for forward propagation, backpropagation, and training.
+2. Implement methods for forward propagation, backpropagation, and training.
 3. Implement the Sigmoid, Tanh, and ReLU activation functions and make them easily interchangeable within your MLP framework.
 4. Implement methods for the Stochastic Gradient Descent (SGD), Batch